xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

           `WHILE <condition> <block> ENDWHILE`

-I know,  I  know,  we  don't  REALLY  need separate kinds of ter- minators for each construct ... you can see that by the fact that in our one-character version, 'e' is used for all of them.
+I know,  I  know,  we  don't  REALLY  need separate kinds of terminators for each construct ... you can see that by the fact that in our one-character version, 'e' is used for all of them.
 But I also remember  MANY debugging sessions in Pascal, trying to track down a wayward END that the compiler obviously thought I meant to